 Plans for Newark Castle gatehouse project approved for modification by Newark & Sherwood District Council following discovery of archaeological remains.

-You are currently viewing Plans for Newark Castle gatehouse project approved for modification by Newark & Sherwood District Council following discovery of archaeological remains.
+Artistic representation for Plans for Newark Castle gatehouse project approved for modification by Newark & Sherwood District Council following discovery of archaeological remains.

 The project was initially conceived to completely replace the existing gatehouse, but the excavation revealed valuable artifacts and structures.
 The project’s original goals, including the demolition of the existing gatehouse and the construction of a new one, have been abandoned.
 Instead, the plans now call for the renovation of the existing gatehouse, which will enhance its architectural features and restore its original functionality.